opensas/playapp-openshift-quickstart/README.md

 You can optionally add MySQL support to your application

-	rhc-ctl-app -a cake -e add-mysql-5.1
+	rhc-ctl-app -a playapp -e add-mysql-5.1

 Check the conf/application.conf file for several options to configure your data source.